SaiKrishnaMohan7/dotfiles/README.md

 - [ ] Figure out a better way to save and sync vscode/cursor settings
 - [ ] Kube config and kube plugins stuff
-- [ ] tmux is a bridge that I will cross when necessary

 ## Tools being used